Skip to main content

 Research Interests

-women's health; intimate partner violence; reproductive coercion; social determinants of health; health disparities; place-based disparities; neighborhoods; racial and ethnic disparity; violence perpetration; participatory research methods; sexual and reproductive health; mixed-methods; concept mapping
+women's health equity; intimate partner violence; reproductive coercion; social determinants of health; health disparities; place-based disparities; neighborhoods; racial and ethnic disparity; violence perpetration; participatory research methods; sexual and reproductive health; mixed-methods; concept mapping

 Experiences & Accomplishments